bsutton/sounds/README.md

 recorder.start();
 ```

-### Listen to duration and dbLevel updates
+## Monitoring duration and dbLevels.

-SoundRecorder provides a stream that you can listen to to get live updates as the recording progresses.
+`SoundRecorder` provides a stream that you can listen to to get live updates as the recording progresses.

 The stream of `RecordingDisposition` events contain the duration of the recording and the instantanous dB level.